 Scientific principles relating to comfort and environmental control.
 Heat and moisture transfer.
 Solar/natural energies for heating, cooling, and lighting.
 Lecture, lab.
 Prerequisite: MAT 290 or equivalent.

 Analysis of habitation approaches in nontechnological and technological societies arising from the nature of desert areas.

 Daylight analysis, availability, design sky measurements, modeling and simulation.
 Integration with passive heating, cooling, building design, and energy considerations.
 Lecture, lab.

 ATE 533 Building Performance Simulation and Visualization.
 (3) S

 Simulating, analyzing, and evaluating building energy, lighting, and acoustic systems using computer software packages.
 Lecture, lab.

 Fundamentals of earth-atmosphere interaction, thermal and moisture effects, soil appraisal, underground passive techniques, comfort and energy efficiency.
 Lecture, lab.

-Theory, analysis, and application of passive and low energy cooling systems for thermal comfort in buildings.
+Theory, analysis, and application of passive and low-energy systems for thermal comfort in buildings emphasizing heating.
 Prerequisite: ATE 521.

 ATE 551 Passive Heating in Buildings.
 (3) N